Stride-Labs/mainnet/hyperlane/echos-validator.md

 ## S3 Bucket

-You'll need a new bucket for the forma signatures.
+You'll need a new bucket for the echos signatures.
 Follow the following guides to create it:

 - Create s3 bucket (bucket name format should be `hyperlane-validator-{moniker}-signatures-echos`)
   - https://docs.hyperlane.xyz/docs/operate/validators/validator-signatures-aws#2-create-an-s3-bucket